qemu/qemu/docs/system/i386/sgx.rst

   sgx2
   sgxlc

-The following Qemu snippet passes through the host CPU but restricts access to the provision and EINIT token keys::
+The following QEMU snippet passes through the host CPU but restricts access to the provision and EINIT token keys::

  -cpu host,-sgx-provisionkey,-sgx-tokenkey